Accessibility & WCAG Compliance — Industry Regulations

 Key Points for Software Supply Chain Security

-- An SBOM (Software Bill of Materials) is a machine-readable inventory of every component in your software — it is the foundation of supply chain security
+- An SBOM (Software Bill of Materials) is a machine-readable inventory of every component in your software.
+It is the foundation of supply chain security

 - The SLSA framework defines four levels of supply chain integrity, from basic build provenance (L1) to hermetic, reproducible builds (L4)

-- Dependency confusion attacks exploit package managers that check internal registries before public ones — namespace your internal packages
+- Dependency confusion attacks exploit package managers that check internal registries before public ones.
+Namespace your internal packages

 - Artifact signing with Sigstore/cosign provides cryptographic proof that a container image was built by your CI pipeline

-- Log4Shell proved that transitive dependencies are the real threat — you must scan the entire dependency tree, not just direct imports
+- Log4Shell proved that transitive dependencies are the real threat.
+You must scan the entire dependency tree, not just direct imports

 Common Mistakes with Software Supply Chain Security